University of South Carolina: Foundation and early history

 When South Carolina College opened its doors in 1805, the building now known as Rutledge College was the only building on campus.
 Located one block southeast of the State Capitol, it served as an administrative office, academic building, residence hall, and chapel.
 However, the master plan for the original campus called for a total of eleven buildings, all facing a large lush gathering area.
 In 1807, the original President's House was the next building to be erected.
 The building now known as DeSaussure College followed shortly thereafter, and the remaining eight buildings were constructed over the next several decades.
 When completed, all eleven buildings formed a U-shape open to Sumter Street.
 This modified quadrangle became known as the Horseshoe.

 As with other southern universities in the antebellum period, the most important organizations for students were the two literary societies, the Clariosophic Society and the Euphradian Society.
 These two societies, which arose from a split in an earlier literary society known as the Philomathic, grew to encapsulate the majority of the student body from the 1820s onward.

-The college became a symbol of the South in the antebellum period as its graduates were on the forefront of secession from the Union.
+The college became a symbol of the South in the postbellum period as its graduates were on the forefront of secession from the Union.
 With the generous support of the General Assembly, South Carolina College acquired a reputation as the leading institution of the South and attracted several noteworthy scholars, including Francis Lieber, Thomas Cooper, and Joseph LeConte.

 Slavery and slave labor played a fundamental role in the foundation and construction of the University of South Carolina.
 Many of the primary buildings in the central heart of campus, known today as the horseshoe, were built not only by slave labor but also of slave-made brick.
 Slave labor played a large role in the maintenance operational duties of early campus activities.
 This includes maintenance, cleaning of student tenements and faculty duplexes, and the preparation of meals.

 Civil War

-Seventy-two students were present for classes in January 1862 and the college functioned until a call by the Confederate government for South Carolina to fill its quota of 18,000 soldiers.
+There were 72 students at the college in January 1862 and the college functioned until a call by the Confederate government for South Carolina to fill its quota of 18,000 soldiers.
 A system of conscription began on March 20 for all men between the ages of 18 and 45, but many students volunteered.
 With the depletion of students, professors issued a notice that the college would open to those under 18 years old.
 Nine students showed up for class.